 - Tibia tubercle realignment or transfer: Tibia tubercle is a bony attachment below the patella tendon which sits on the tibia.
 In this procedure, the tibia tubercle is moved towards the center which is then held by two screws.
 The screws hold the bone in place and allow faster healing and prevent the patella to slide out of the groove.
 This procedure is also performed using an arthroscope.

-After the surgery, your doctor will suggest you use crutches for few weeks, prescribe medications to control pain and swelling, and recommend physical therapy which will help you to return to your sports activities as soon as possible.
+After the surgery, your doctor will suggest you use crutches for few weeks, prescribe medications to control pain and swelling, and recommend physical therapy which will help you to return to your sports activities at the earliest.